-3 Things You Didn’t Know About Grandparents Rights
+Grandparent’s Rights – 3 Things You Didn’t Know

-<p”>Grandparents most of all often dote on their grandchildren.
-They think the world of their grand-kids, which can often raise the child’s self esteem.
+Grandparents, most of all, often dote on their grandchildren.
+They think the world of their grandkids, which can often raise the child’s self-esteem.
 Children also benefit from hearing stories about what life was like when their grandparent was young.
-These first-hand recollections can give kids a different view of history and of their own lives.
+These first-hand recollections can give kids a different view of history and their own lives.
 Grandparent and grandchild relationships benefit the grandchild as well as the grandparent.

 If a grandparent is from a much older generation, a connection to their grandchild could be eye opening.
 Their experience with new (& exciting) technology and ways of thinking can give them new insight.
 Sometimes grandparents live isolated or lonely lives.
 Having a regular relationship with a grandchild can create a sense of belonging and purpose.
 The bond between a grandparent and grandchild can be especially strong, so there can be nothing that compares to it.

 Sometimes families go through transitions.
-There can be instances where the children are best placed outside of the home for various reasons.
-Some of the reasons can be a separation or divorce, substance abuse by one or both parents or instances of physical or emotional abuse.
-When these scenarios happen and foster care is necessary, grandparents are often a top option.
-Based the fact that grandparent relationships are so important, keeping children with them, is sometimes the best option.
+There can be instances where the children are placed outside the home for various reasons.
+Some of the reasons can be separation or divorce, substance abuse by one or both parents, or instances of physical or emotional abuse.
+When these scenarios happen, and foster care is necessary, grandparents are often a top option.
+Because grandparent relationships are so important, keeping children with them is sometimes the best option.

-Parents are not the only family that have rights to their children.
+Parents are not the only family that has rights to their children.
 In cases of family transition, grandparents need to know they have rights as well.
-Depending on the situation, they may have rights to see their grandchildren.
-Most of all, they may have rights to visitation, custody or foster care.
-Finding out what your rights are is important.
+Depending on the situation, they may have the right to see their grandchildren.
+Most of all, they may have rights to visitation, custody, or foster care.
+Finding out what your rights are is essential.
 The best way to do this is to consult with an experienced and effective family law attorney.
 They will know what the laws are in your area.
-They will also know what laws might pertain to your particular case.
+They will also understand what laws might pertain to your particular case.

 Visitation Rights for Grandparents